 Datasets

 All datasets used in Margin of Error are available for download as CSV files.
-See Appendix B in the book for complete variable descriptions and source documentation.
+See Appendix B of the book for complete variable descriptions, source documentation, and notes on simulation methodology.

 Download